 SOCIAL MEDIA | NEGATIVE IMPACTS OUTWEIGH POSITIVE

-Number 2 on my list is social media, while there maybe some benefits to social media, the negatives in my opinion outweigh way the positives.
+Number 2 on my list is social media, while there may be some benefits to social media, the negatives, in my opinion, outweigh way the positives.

-Snapchat, Instagram, Facebook, Twitter these are just a few social media platforms which I’m sure we’ve all heard of or have accounts set up on, myself included.
+Snapchat, Instagram, Facebook, Twitter are just a few social media platforms which I’m sure we’ve all heard of or have accounts set up on, myself included.
 As a parent, I find that I have to keep up with the newest social media trend in order to keep an eye on my 15yr old.

 Being involved on social media opens up the door for teens and young adults to experience cyber-bullying, trolls, toxic comparisons, sleep deprivation and less frequent face-to-face contact with people.